boffinHouse/rawblock/sources/sass/README.md

 The two-selector technique does not only separate two different concerns, it also separates the crucial functional design from the actual behavior.

 Rawblock instead allows CSS developer to configure the component name by HTML or CSS.
-This way CSS extends the naming of the hole component and avoids clashes with JS.
+This way CSS extends the naming of the hole component and avoids clashes with other components depending on the same JS component.

 This can be expressed with the following code: